18F/charlie/README.md

 ##### Coffeemate

 Schedule virtual coffees with random teammates!
 Not sure who you should talk to?
 Charlie can help!
-Say `coffee me` to get put into the virual coffee queue.
+Say `coffee me` to get put into the virtual coffee queue.
 As soon as someone else signs up, Charlie will connect you.

 ##### Dad jokes